| CloserLook > John > John 11:8-48 |

 We also

-believe Jesus that is God in the flesh, don't we?
+believe that Jesus is God in the flesh, don't we?

 Is there

-some dream, something Jesus has asked you to do for Him, laying
+some dream, something Jesus has asked you to do for Him, laying dormant behind your

 Well, His